Electronic funds transfer

+Process

 According to the United States Electronic Fund Transfer Act of 1978 it is "a funds transfer initiated through an electronic terminal, telephone, computer (including on-line banking) or magnetic tape for the purpose of ordering, instructing, or authorizing a financial institution to debit or credit a consumer's account".

 EFT transactions are known by a number of names across countries and different payment systems.
 For example, in the United States, they may be referred to as "electronic checks" or "e-checks".
-In the United Kingdom, the term "BACS Payment", "bank transfer" and "bank payment" are used, in Canada, "e-transfer" is used, while in several other European countries "giro transfer" is the common term.
+In the United Kingdom, the term "BACS Payment", "bank transfer" and "bank payment" are used, in Canada, "e-Transfer" is used, while in several European countries "giro transfer" is the common term.

 Types

-EFTs include, but are not limited to:
+Electronic Funds Transfer (EFT) is an umbrella term that refers to a number of different transfer methods: